solomon-javaDev/solomon-javaDev/README.md

 - 👋 Hi, I’m @Solomon Bakka
 - 👀 I’m interested in Java and everything about it
-- 🌱 I’m currently learning JavaFx and trying to build applications related to business management though I also prefer gaming
+- 🌱 I’m currently doing a Bachelor's degree in Biochemistry at Makerere University.
-- 💞️ I’m looking to collaborate on all kinds of projects involving Java and business systems.
+- 📫 How to reach me: You can reach me via my WhatsApp +256762206572 and my email: solomonbakka1@gmail.com, solomonbakkamwesigwa@gmail.com, or my personal phone +256753433852
-- 📫 How to reach me: You can reach me via my WhatsApp +256701748542 and my email: solomonbakka1@gmail.com I am very glad to have all your company.
+I am very glad to have all your company.

 Generous programmer🗡️🇩🇪